IMPORTANT BOOKING INFORMATION

 Yes.
 Your safely is our priority.
 The Whale Centre does not take guests out on tours if the weather and sea conditions are unsafe.
 We are constantly watching the weather and sea conditions.
 If we decide it is unsafe to conduct a tour we will offer you a refund or book you on the next available tour.

 What types of boats do you use?

 We use open Boston Whalers with twin engines that fit up to 12 passengers on board for Whale Watching, Bear Watching, Bird Watching and occasionally the Hot Springs Tours.
 These vessels are safe, reliable and perfect for viewing and photographing wildlife.

 We use the Hootla Kootla for out Hot Springs Tours.
 This is a 30 foot custom built covered cabin cruiser that seats up to 12 passengers.
 This vessel is heated and has a back deck for viewing wildlife from.

 How hot are the Hot Springs?

 The pools remain at an average temperature of approximately 50 degrees Celsius.

 Here is our suggestions on how to get to Tofino.

 Why should we choose The Whale Centre?

-We are a local company with local skippers who care about the whales, the environment and we have been offering bucket list tours in Tofino since 1984.
+We are a local.
+Our company has employed local, safe and knowledgeable skippers since 1984 who care about the whales, the environment and want to take you out on a bucket list tour.